 This post contains affiliate links.
 I earn a small commission each time someone makes a purchase through one of my links, which helps to support the blog.

-As you can see from the pictures below, my new classroom had two defining features: a blue wall and dark brown wooden cabinet in the front of the cabinet.
+A quick scroll through the photo slideshow below gives you a good idea of the decor obstacles I was dealing with when I first stepped into my new classroom: a blue wall and dark brown wooden cabinet in the front of the cabinet.
 Melanie reassured me that there was plenty potential in this room and that the finished result was going to be gorgeous.
 I couldn’t envision the classroom outcome at the time, but I trusted her to see beyond my bland, empty classroom.

 Before we begin the tour, a quick disclaimer: The one and only sad thing about my classroom is that it is on the North side of the building and the sun never shines in through the window.
 Almost all of the ambiance (or lack thereof) comes from fluorescent lights.
 I’m ok with the lighting, but my camera cries itself to sleep at night.
 These photos are the very best I could muster and it took a LOT of fussing to get the colors bright, vibrant, and true.
 Please forgive the occasional shadow, glare, and off-tints that appear in the images.
 I managed them as best as I could 🙂